All Episodes

 It's making a big difference when it comes to jobs coming back to this country.

-It means something to people and people like that.
+It means something to people, and people like that.

-So let him keep tweeting.
+So let them keep tweeting.

 Absolutely.